-Why Delete Thousands of Files at Once?
+Why Would You Need to Delete Thousands of Files at Once in Linux?

 If you use a computer professionally, you may have stored many files on your hard drive over time.
 These files can include documents, photos, videos, music, and more.
 Some of these files may be important and useful, while others may be outdated and unnecessary.